yzontov/dd-simca/README.md

 Data-Driven SIMCA Tool
 ===========================================

 DDSimca is a Matlab tool which implements the [Data-Driven SIMCA](http://onlinelibrary.wiley.com/doi/10.1002/cem.2506/full) method.
 The tool is built using object-oriented approach and consists of several Matlab classes.
-It can be used as a Matlab script as well as a graphical user interface (GUI).  which simplifies the analysis.
-The tool was first presented at the [Tenth Winter Symposium on Chemometrics, WSC-10](http://wsc.chemometrics.ru/wsc10/) (P09.
+It can be used as a Matlab script as well as a graphical user interface (GUI).
+The latter variant materially simplifies the analysis.
+The Tool was first presented at the [Tenth Winter Symposium on Chemometrics, WSC-10](http://wsc.chemometrics.ru/wsc10/) (P09.
 Zontov Y., Pomerantsev A., Rodionova O. "Software implementation of the Data-Driven SIMCA method").

 How to install